Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ## Chapter 18: Brain Mechanisms of Emotion

 - We should distinguish between emotional experience (feelings) and emotional expression (behavior).
-- James-Lange theory: proposes that emotions are defined by the physiological changes in the body.
+- *James-Lange theory*: proposes that emotions are defined by the physiological changes in the body.
 Emotional experience occurs when the brain senses physiological changes in the body.
 - E.g. Fear is defined by the heart racing, faster breathing, and increased sweating.
 - However, an emotion can still be felt even though there aren’t any physical signs.
-- Cannon-Bard theory: proposes that emotional experience is independent of emotional expression.
+- *Cannon-Bard theory*: proposes that emotional experience is independent of emotional expression.
 - Evidence for this comes from animals and people with transected spines.
 Even though the person can’t exhibit physiological changes in their body, their emotions are still present.
 - Another piece of evidence against the James-Lange theory is the lack of reliable correlation between the experience of an emotion and the physiological state of the body.
 - E.g. A racing heart could be due to fear, love, excitement, or sickness.